CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set interface \<interface-id\> router ospf cost

 Configures the cost of this link.
-You can specify a value between 1 and 65535 or `auto` to determine the cost based on link speed.
+You can specify a value between 1 and 65535 or `auto`, which automatically determines the cost based on link speed.

 ## Usage